-The Industrial Electricity Technology Program is designed to help students acquire skills needed to become an industrial electrician or an entry level electrician/ electrician's helper.
-Students are also introduced to the theories and principles of the operation and installation of electrical equipment, machines, and the installation of motors, transformers, industrial controls, programmable logic controllers, and variable speed drives.
-Students are involved in an in-depth study of the National Electrical Code and preparation for credentialing testing.
-Students are required to participate in third party credentialing such as CET and third party assessments such as NOCTI prior to completion of this curriculum.
+The Industrial Electricity Program is designed to equip students with the skills necessary to become industrial electricians or entry-level electricians/electrician's helpers.
+Students will learn the theories and principles involved in the operation and installation of electrical equipment and machines.
+They will study the installation of motors, transformers, industrial controls, programmable logic controllers, and variable speed drives.
+An in-depth examination of the National Electrical Code will also be part of the curriculum, along with preparation for credentialing tests.
+Students are required to participate in third-party credentialing, such as the Certified Electrician Technician (CET), and complete third-party assessments, such as the National Occupational Competency Testing Institute (NOCTI), before finishing the program.

-This program is designed to complement local electrical contractors' apprenticeship training program and has a series of stackable short term certificates focused on specific skill sets an individual can earn as they progress toward an Associate degree or take in order to develop their skills in a particular area of demand.
+This program is designed to complement the apprenticeship training programs of local electrical contractors.
+It offers a sequence of short-term certificates focused on specific skill sets that individuals can earn as they work towards an Associate degree or to enhance their skills in specific areas of demand.